 More things to see and do

 UAF welcomes visitors to campus any time of the year.
-Pick up a campus map (which includes detailed parking information and shuttle schedules) at Wood Center, the UA Museum of the North or the UAF Bookstore and go exploring.
+Download a campus map and explore UAF!

 - Take a hike

 UAF's trail system is great for hiking, biking or skiing.

 The Geophysical Institute Map Office in the Akasofu Building offers aurora videos, slides, interactive CD-ROMs, USGS maps, maps of state and national parks, and nautical charts.

 UAF's Rasmuson Library is the largest library in the state, with more than 1.1 million volumes.

 UAF's Wood Center is a great place to take a break with its snack bar, pizzeria and espresso bar.
 You can pick up campus maps and other brochures at the information desk.

 The West Ridge Cafe is open for lunch Monday-Friday, 8 a.m.-3 p.m., in the Arctic Health Research Building.

 Sculptures, paintings and other artwork can be found throughout the campus grounds and buildings.
 Or visit the student art gallery in the Fine Arts Complex during the academic year (September to May).